Growing the ClassDojo Community in Ireland :)

-We couldn’t be more excited to announce the newest additions to our ClassDojo Community team, Magdalene Mattson and Brett Salakas!
+We are delighted to announce the newest members of our ClassDojo Community team, Ciara Brennan and Nigel Lane!

 ClassDojo just won a huge award: Best Education Startup (read more about it here) – you can watch it below!